Werner Schünemann

 Werner Eduardo Schünemann (born February 21, 1959) is a Brazilian actor, director, and screenwriter.

 Biography

 Schünemann was born in Porto Alegre, the grandson of Germans.
 He was raised near Novo Hamburgo and began acting at age 15.
+Schünemann earned a history degree at the Federal University of Rio Grande do Sul.

 Werner was founder of the Casa de Cinema in Porto Alegre.

 He also worked as director of publicity and political campaigns for television.